eesha-barad/Calculator-project/README.md

 # Calculator-project
-This project is a simple Java-based calculator with various functionalities, including basic arithmetic operations and additional features like Fibonacci series generation, mean and mode of an array, and variance calculation.
+This project is a simple Java-based calculator with various functionalities, including basic arithmetic operations and additional features like Fibonacci series generation, mean and variance calculation of an array.

 ## Features
 The program supports the following functionalities: